scikit-learn-contrib/MAPIE/doc/user_guide.rst

     polyn_model = Pipeline([('poly', PolynomialFeatures(degree=degree_polyn)),
                             ('linear', LinearRegression(fit_intercept=False))])

-We estimate the prediction intervals for all the methods simply with ``fit`` and ``predict``.
+We then estimate the prediction intervals for all the methods very easily with a ``fit`` and ``predict`` process.
 The prediction interval lower and upper bounds are then saved in a DataFrame.
-Note that we set an alpha value of 0.05 in order to obtain a 95% confidence for our prediction intervals.
+Here, we set an alpha value of 0.05 in order to obtain a 95% confidence for our prediction intervals.

 .. code:: python